sorukumar/blog/_posts/draft: 2024-05-04-My-fav-writing-on_tennis.md

 ---

 Books or Collection of Essays

-String Theory: David Foster Wallace on Tennis
+ - String Theory by David Foster Wallace
-Levels of the Game" by John McPhee
+ - Tennis Levels of the Game" by John McPhee
-The Inner game of Tennis
+ - The Inner game of Tennis by

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MjQ1MTE1LC05ODc0NTA5MTIsLTE0Mz
+eyJoaXN0b3J5IjpbLTE2OTk3MDE0ODMsLTE4MjQ1MTE1LC05OD
-U0MzMwODEsNzMwOTk4MTE2XX0=
+c0NTA5MTIsLTE0MzU0MzMwODEsNzMwOTk4MTE2XX0=
 -->